IncQueryLabs/incquery-server-jupyter/README.md

 1. Make sure you have OpenAPI Generator.
 We have verified that OpenAPI 3.3.4 works; OpenAPI 4+ has some issues.
 Just download the [.jar](https://repo1.maven.org/maven2/org/openapitools/openapi-generator-cli/3.3.4/openapi-generator-cli-3.3.4.jar) from the [Mvn Repository](https://mvnrepository.com/artifact/org.openapitools/openapi-generator-cli/3.3.4).
 1. Locate the OpenAPI definition file (`.yaml`) shipped with your IQS instance.
 You will find the link in the "*Swagger UI*" tab of the *IncQuery Server Web Console*; e.g. the API definition of the public demo instance is available [here](https://openmbee.incquery.io/iqs4twc.yaml).
-1. Within the OpenAPI definition file, look for a line looking like `version: 0.16.0` near the top, below `info:`.
+1. Within the OpenAPI definition file, find a line that looks like `version: 0.16.0`; it will be found near the top, below `info:`.
 This version number is the API version of your IQS installation.
 1. Generate a Python API into `${this-git-repo}/source-gen/incqueryserver-api-python-client` using the following command line:

             java -jar ${path-to-OpenAPI/openapi-generator-cli-3.3.4.jar} generate -i ${path-to-API-definition-yaml} -g python -o ${this-git-repo}/source-gen/incqueryserver-api-python-client -DpackageVersion="${API-version-of-your-IQS-instance}" -DpackageUrl="https://incquery.io" -DpackageName=iqs_client -DprojectName=incqueryserver-api-python-client